 Bottom line?
-Your prescription copay has little to do with the actual cost of the medication.
+Your prescription co-pay has little to do with the actual cost of the medication.

 Yes, you read that correctly.
 The PBMs make money while you, even with insurance, pay more than the retail cost of the drug.
 And get this: It’s 100% completely legal.
 No wonder it’s nearly impossible to figure out what a prescription actually costs!

-myRxMedSaver Prescription Discount App
+myRxMedSaver Prescription Discount Program

-Go to the Get myRxMedSaver tab and get the prescription discount program your way. myRxMedSaver is free and accepted at more than 65,000 pharmacies.
+Go to the Get myRxMedSaver tab and get the prescription discount program your way. myRxMedSaver is free and accepted at more than 35,000 pharmacies.
 And there’s no waiting period.
-Go ahead and use it today and start saving upwards of 85% on all of your prescriptions.
+So go ahead and use it today and start saving upwards of 80% on all your prescriptions.

-When the cash price is less than your copay, pay cash and pocket the difference!
-MyRxMedSaver even works on pet medications, too, and the discount never expires.
+When the cash price is less than your co-pay, pay cash and pocket the difference! myRxMedSaver even works on pet medications, too, and the discount never expires.